jSherz/things-you-should-learn-in-terraform/exercises/07_expand-contract-migrations/README.md

 ```

 We've done the expand part, and we've made our changes.
 Our final cleanup, or
-the "contract" part is to remove the existing Lambda function.
+the "contract" part is to remove the existing Lambda function, and to run one
+final apply.

 ## 🍎 What did we learn?